Graduate and Postdoc Trainees

 Kelly Ronald

 Kelly’s research interests lie in understanding the dynamics of communication and how the sensory processing of signals can influence the behavioral outcomes of a social interchange.
 Her doctoral work examined the factors that contribute to variation in male brown headed cowbird sexual signals (i.e., song and visual display) and how female’s sensory physiology can influence her mating preferences for those multimodal signals.
 Her postdoctoral work with Laura Hurley will extend her work to examine the role of serotonin in multimodal social interactions between male and female mice.
 She received the Walter Clyde Allee Award from the Animal Behavior Society, an early-career award for the best paper in animal behavior.
-Kelly is currently an Assistant Professor at Hope College.
+Kelly is currently an Assistant Professor in the Biology Department at Hope College.

 Past Trainees: 2010-2016